teads/TeadsSDK-android/README.md

 ## Download the Teads SDK Android library

-The Teads SDK is distributed as a gradle dependencies that you have to add to your gradle file.
+The Teads SDK is distributed as a gradle dependencie that you have to add to your gradle file.
 It includes everything you need to serve "outstream" video ads.

 For complete Integration documentation, [see gradle integration](https://github.com/teads/TeadsSDK-android/wiki/Integration-gradle)

 **Short integration using gradle :**
-Add our Maven Repository and the dependencies :
+Add our Maven Repository and the dependencie :
 ```groovy
 android {
     ...